-The vaccine marketing authorisation holder's SmPC states that the vaccine is recommended only as a booster.
-This is superseded by JCVI advice as set out in Green Book Chapter 14a that Spikevax® bivalent Original/Omicron BA.4-5 (25 micrograms/25 micrograms) / Moderna COVID-19 vaccine may be used for primary immunisation in adults aged 18 years and older.
+The vaccine marketing authorisation holder's SmPC for Comirnaty® bivalent Original/Omicron BA.4-5 (15/15 micrograms) (Pfizer COVID-19) vaccine states that the vaccine is recommended only as a booster.
+This is superseded by JCVI advice as set out in Green Book Chapter 14a that this vaccine may be used for primary immunisation in those aged 12 years and older.

 The vaccine marketing authorisation holder's SmPC states that close observation for at least 15 minutes is recommended following vaccination.
 In recognition of the need to accelerate delivery of the programme in response to the emergence of the Omicron variant, the UK Chief Medical Officers recommended temporary suspension of this requirement.
 This temporary suspension in individuals without a history of allergy was also agreed by the Commission on Human Medicines.
-The advice to suspend the routine 15 minute observation period applies to all the currently available COVID-19 vaccines, including the bivalent mRNA products and both the Novavax and Sanofi vaccines.
+The advice to suspend the routine 15 minute observation period applies to all the currently available COVID-19 vaccines, including the bivalent mRNA products and VidPrevtyn Beta (Sanofi Pasteur COVID-19 (recombinant, adjuvanted) vaccine.